SolerSoft/CodeRules/DartAI/DartAI.md

 ---
 description: Guidelines for working with Tasks and Subtasks when using Dart AI task manager.
+globs:
 alwaysApply: false
 ---

-Always interact with Dart AI via MCP to understand learn about outstanding tasks and to verify the completion of a task and subtasks.
+Always interact with Dart AI via MCP to learn about outstanding tasks and to verify the completion of a task and subtasks.

-Always update task status from 'To-do' to 'Doing' when starting a task, and from 'Doing' to 'Done' when a task is complete.
+Always update task status from 'To-do' to 'Doing' when starting any task or subtask, and from 'Doing' to 'Done' when any task or subtask is complete.

-Update the description of a task when starting it to append new details about the execution plan.
+Whenever starting a task or subtask, always update the description and append information about your execution plan.

-Update the description again when a task is complete to append any differences between the execution plan and actual implementation.
+Whenever completing a task or subtask, always update the description and append any details about the actual work carried out and how it differed from the plan.
+If there were no changes to the plan, just append "Work carried out as planned".

 Don't create new tasks or subtasks without asking for confirmation to do so.

+Whenever asked to suggest the next task in a space, ALWAYS consider task complexity, dependencies and nesting when making a selection.
+Explain the reason for your recommendation and ask whether to begin working on it.

+Whenever any task or subtask is completed, ask whether to start a git commit, then automatically suggest the next task or subtask.